krzentner/language-world/data/gpt-3.5-turbo/basic_py_md/assembly-0.py.md

-# assembly: put the wrench around the peg
+# assembly: grab the wrench and wrap it around the peg
-# def assembly(robot):
+def assembly(robot):
+    if check("the robot's gripper is not above the wrench"): robot.place("gripper above wrench")
-    if check("the robot's gripper is not vertically aligned with the wrench and the robot's gripper is not near the wrench"): robot.move("gripper to wrench")
+    if check("the robot's gripper is not vertically aligned with the wrench and the gripper is above the wrench"): robot.put("gripper above the wrench")
-    if check("the robot's gripper is near the wrench and the wrench is not inside the gripper"): robot.grab("wrench")
+    if check("the robot's gripper is not around the wrench and the gripper is vertically aligned with the wrench"): robot.grab("gripper around the wrench")
-    if check("the robot's gripper is not vertically aligned with the peg"): robot.move("gripper to peg")
+    if check("the robot's gripper is around the wrench"): robot.slide("the wrench onto the peg")
+    if check("the wrench is around the peg"): robot.rotate("the wrench roughly 90 degrees")
-    if check("the robot's gripper is above the peg and the gripper is open"): robot.drop("the wrench around the peg")
+    if check("the wrench is fully wrapped around the peg"): robot.rotate("the wrench an additional 45 degrees")